cfuendev/twimba/README.md

 ## 🎯 Changelog

-- Jan 19, 2023: **Twimba v.0.3.0**, Size shorthands are now supported!
+- Jan 19, 2023: **Twimba v.0.3.0**, Size and easing shorthands!

     - Feb 3, 2023: **0.3.1**
-      - fix default value for unspecified size units being 1px instead of 0.25rem
+      - fix default value for unspecified size units being 1px instead of 0.25rem.
-      - fix `font-weight`'s value being parsed as a size value (And therefore getting transformed to px/rem)
+      - fix issue [#1](https://github.com/cfuendev/twimba/issues/1): `font-weight`'s value being parsed as a size value (And therefore getting transformed to px/rem).

+    - Apr 20, 2023: **0.3.2**
+      - fix issue [#2](https://github.com/cfuendev/twimba/issues/2): Three-letter shorthands like `ead` and `eaf` not being correctly transpiled.
+      - fix YET ANOTHER PROBLEM from [#2](https://github.com/cfuendev/twimba/issues/2): Two-letter shorthands for easing properties (Such as `ea` and `eb`) not being correctly transpiled.

-- Jan 19, 2023: **Twimba v.0.2.0**, 22 orders of magnitude faster than v0.1 and supports colors.
+- Jan 19, 2023: **Twimba v.0.2.0**, various orders of magnitude faster than v0.1 and supports colors.

     - Jan 21, 2023: **0.2.1**
       - fix custom properties not being generated properly.
       - fix numeric values without a unit not being appended with "px".
-      - add simple build script for contributors (And for my mental health)
+      - add simple build script for contributors (And for my mental health).

 - Jan 18, 2023: **Twimba v.0.1.0**, a.k.a initial alpha release. **This is far from stable.**